 Mountain Duck supports WebDAV, too, which will let you mount any cloud storage service that supports that protocol.
-That adds pCloud, Amazon Drive and a handful of other options to the list of “mounting” possibilities.
+That adds pCloud and a handful of other options to the list of “mounting” possibilities.

 To set up Mountain Duck, download the trial version or a registered copy, open it, then click “install.”

 Installation should take a few seconds, after which you’ll need to reboot your computer.
 Going forward, you’ll be able to access Mountain Duck via a taskbar icon.

 To set up a new cloud network drive, right-click on that icon and select “new bookmark.”
 This will open a connection window.

 Click on the drop-down menu near the top to select your cloud storage or IaaS provider.
 For our setup example, we’ll pick Dropbox.